Richardson Electronics' Featured Technologies

 Gallium Nitride (GaN)

-Gallium Nitride technology is quickly gaining traction in a growing range of commercial and defense applications, in large part due to the high power density and high efficiency it can offer.
-Beginning with just a few GaN transistors in the 1990s, the GaN market has grown exponentially, with projections pushing RF GaN device revenue to nearly $560 million in 2019.
+Gallium Nitride (GaN) technology has rapidly expanded across commercial and defense sectors, thanks to its high power density and efficiency.
+From a handful of transistors in the 1990s, the GaN market has surged, with RF GaN device revenues reaching nearly $560 million by 2019.

 Silicon Carbide (SiC)